pinterest/querybook/docs/admin_guide/customize_html.md

 sidebar_label: Customize HTML
 ---

 Querybook allows for some basic customization in the frontend.
 You can use the web plugin to inject custom javascript into Querybook frontend.
-Please check [Plugins Guide](./plugins.md) to see how to get started.
+Please check [Plugins Guide](./plugins.md) to see how to setup plugins.
+Once the plugins setup is completed, you would need to create a folder named `webpage_plugin` under the `plugins` folder and a typescript file with path `webpage_plugin/custom_script.ts` as the entrypoint.

 Right now there are four use cases for custom javascript: